ALLann123/Ransomware-in-Python/README.md

 # Advanced Ransomware
 We have three scripts, namely ransom_server.py, ransom_client.py, and decrypt.py.

-The ransom_server.py script is used to set up a server using Python's socketserver library, enabling it to accept multiple connections.
+The ransom_server.py script sets up a server using Python's socketserver library, enabling it to handle multiple connections.
 Its purpose is to allow the attacker to receive the encrypted symmetric key from ransom_client.py.
-The server will then use this key to generate the decrypted symmetric key, which is returned to the user after confirming that payment has been received, possibly in the form of cryptocurrency.
+The server will then decrypt this key to obtain the symmetric key and return it to the user after confirming that payment has been received, possibly in the form of cryptocurrency.

-The ransom_client.py is the payload that runs on the host to encrypt the host's files and send the encrypted symmetric key used for encryption to the server.
-After the program has finished running, Python's memory management is responsible for erasing the symmetric key stored in the computer's memory.
+The ransom_client.py script is the payload that runs on the host, encrypting the host's files and sending the encrypted symmetric key used for encryption to the server.
+Once the program finishes running, Python's memory management ensures that the symmetric key stored in the computer's memory is erased.

 The decrypt file will be used bythe victim to decrypt there files when the user gets the symmetric key after paying the ransom.